 Integrity is always related to credibility.

 Christians who want to have an impact on this world must live in integrity.
 We live in a world that does not value integrity but is full of deceit.
 Rivals to Paul undermined his credibility.
 They attempted to vaunt themselves by downing Paul.
 People today do the same thing.
-They will try to tear you down to build themselves.
+They will try to tear you down to build themselves up.

 Expediency dictates the conduct of those who are directed by human viewpoint.
 Their standards are never absolute but relative to the circumstance or situation.
 This inevitability leads to twisting of what is true (2 Co 4:2).
 They derive their norms from culture.
 People who have integrity are free from pretension or professing to be someone they are not.